brandingandmarketing0-max/newapi/RAILWAY_DEPLOY.md

 - Railway will auto-deploy when you push to GitHub
 - Or click **"Deploy"** button manually
-- Wait 1-2 minutes for build to complete
+- **Wait 2-3 minutes for build to complete** (Playwright browser installation takes extra time)
+- The build will automatically install Playwright Chromium browser and system dependencies

 ### 7. Get Your URL